sayan2002-github/WebBook/README.md

 #####  A React Js web application with multiple integrated feature/applications 🔥🔥🔥🔥

 ## Introduction
 1. It is an individual project created using React Js.
 There are three different editors for HTML, CSS and JavaScript.
-One can expand/collapse every single editor as wish, auto close‑tags like features are also provided.
-Even one can download the files in the local disk as a bind HTML file.
-2. It also Comes up with an integrated calculator application to calculate accounts, that dynamically can also be changed from normal calculator to scientific calculator and vice‑versa.
-The scientific calculator comes up with log, ln, sin, cos etc. like functions.
-3. In the beautiful home page a weather app is present where one can simply search cities to check weather, wind speed etc. And also a beautiful clock is present to provide the valuable time that runs all (24x7) hours
+It also Comes up with an integrated calculator application to calculate accounts, that dynamically can also be changed from normal calculator to scientific calculator and vice‑versa.
+In the home page a weather app is present where one can simply search cities to check weather, wind speed etc. And also a beautiful clock is present to provide the valuable time that runs all (24x7) hour.

 ## Features
 1. A beautiful home page with an analog clock to provide time and weather application to provide weather of any cities.